 The I-43 facility includes a closed CCR landfill, which consists of disposal Phase 1 and Phase 2, and an active CCR landfill, which currently consists of an existing CCR unit in disposal Phase 3 and Phase 4.
 The two landfills are located on the same property, but are not contiguous.
-The USEPA CCR Rule does not apply to Phase 1 and Phase 2 because they were closed before the effective date of the CCR Rule.
+Phase 1 and Phase 2, which comprise an inactive CCR landfill that closed prior to October 15, 2015, are not the subject of this report.

-The active CCR landfill at I-43 includes the following modules:
+The subject of this report is the active CCR landfill at I-43, which includes the following modules: